Recap: Supernatural S 08 E 11 LARP And The Real Girl

 - Gory Discretion Shot: The blood splatter on the bedroom wall when Ed is pulled apart in the teaser.

-- Green Rocks: Silentium in the Moondoor universe, which is represented with a red bean bag.
+- Green Rocks: Silentium in the Moondoor universe, which is represented with bean bags.

 - The High Queen: The queen of Moondoor.